Vandula: Anglo-Lushai relations

 In 1863, Sir Cecil Beadon instructed the British to induce diplomatic relations with the frontier tribes and to settle with their chiefs for peace.
 Captain Graham, the Superintendent of the Chittagong Hill Tracts, met with several chiefs to create binding peace agreements.
 Vandula, who represented the Haulawngs, signed the agreement alongside his brothers.
 Vandula sent an elephant trunk as a token of friendship with the British.

 In 1870 the British attempted to lead an expedition to open communication routes to Cachar.
 Vandula depite his previous agreement refused access.
 Following the final days of the Lushai Expedition and the recapture of Mary Winchester (Zoluti), Vandula offered to submit to the British and surrender captives to Rothangpuia's village.
 Vandula however delayed this offer and Thomas Herbert Lewin thus advocated for military retaliation.
-Lewin reached Seipuia's village with the 4th Gurkhas and the 27th Punjab Infantry and made a oath of friendship.
+Lewin reached Seipuia's village with the 4th Gurkhas and the 27th Punjab Infantry and made an oath of friendship.
 Vandula, however, failed to meet with the British.
 Sangliana was sent instead and excused Vandula on account of poor health.
 The force agreed to Sangliana submitting on Vandula's behalf and carried out all demands of the British.

 In 1889 following the Chin-Lushai Expedition, Vandula refused to cooperate with Charles Stewart Murray.
 In comparison, Seipuia cooperated with the British and ceded land for fortifications.
 Shakespear described Vandula as the "consistent opponent of the British".